EmilRamsvik/Digital-Garden/docs/Food/Recipes/Recipes.md

   - recipe
   - cooking
   - health
+created: 2023-05-27T05:50
+updated: 2024-01-14T17:19
 ---

 # Philosophy

-I think following recipes automatically is a sign of an unimaginative mind, and as such one should try to experiment and expand the palette.
+Following recipes automatically is a sign of an unimaginative mind, and as such, one should try to experiment and expand the palette.
 I have structured my favorite and interesting recipes as a dynamic document with my thoughts and musing on the recipes.
-I want to be able to continuously update my recipes with more interesting
+I want to be able to update my recipes with more interesting versions continuously.

-I have tried to order the recipes based on culture, but it might be a bit chaotic
+I think I will mostly try to keep the themes of food, like pasta, rice dishes, and Southeast Asian dishes, and quick descriptions regarding the learnings I have from experimenting with dishes.
+I think it is more helpful for people to see what I have learned than a complete recipe.
+There are more

 # Italian
 I think my favorite dishes come from the Italian Kitchen, most of the dishes are usually very simple and contain few ingredients.
 It is Easy to